rfinean/humm-api-meteor-example/README.md

-# Humm Accounts Authentication Examples for humm meteor package

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Humm Web API](http://developers.myhumm.com/web/auth-guide) using Humm meteor package (https://atmospherejs.com/humm/humm).

-These examples cover:

-* Authorization Code flow
-* Client Credentials flow
-* Implicit Grant flow
+# HummRinger

+The classic radio song-intros competition, played amongst friends in a chatroom.
+Five seconds of a song intro is played and the contestants have to guess the artist before anyone else in the chatroom.

+* We use the [Humm Web API](http://developers.myhumm.com/web/auth-guide) and [Humm meteor package](https://atmospherejs.com/humm/humm) to source the music.

 ## Installation

-This an exmaple meteor project, [Get started with Meteor](https://www.meteor.com/install) you can find instructions on how to install it and get started.
+This a meteor project, [see get started with Meteor](https://www.meteor.com/install) for instructions on how to install it and get started.
+You also need to install a Humm library:

+	$  meteor add humm:humm

-## Running the examples
+## Running the server

     $  meteor

 Then, open `http:/127.0.0.1:3000` in a browser.

-### Using your own credentials
-The examples contains a working client ID and secret key.
-Note, however, that they might be rate limited if they are used frequently.
-If you are planning to create an application, we recommend you register your app and get your own credentials instead of using the ones in this project.

-Go to [My Applications on Humm Developer](http://accounts.livingindietv.com/apps) and create your application.

-For the examples, we registered these Redirect URIs:

-* 127.0.0.1:3000/complete-auth (used for implicit & auth code flow)

-Once you have created your app, replace the `client_id` and `client_secret` in the examples with the ones you get from My Applications.